mrmilu/schema_data_loader/README.md

 }
 ```

-From this data object you would like to retrieve the following properties: `title`,
+From this data object we would like to retrieve the following properties: `title`,
 `subtitle` and `foobar`.
 Two are `strings` and the last one it's, what we will call from now on,
 an **Entity**.

-If we would simple use `class-transformer` to map our ts class with the incoming
+If we would simple use `class-transformer` to map our TypeScript class with the incoming
 object from the data source we could easily map `title` and `subtitle` but no
 `foobar` because its data has to first be fetched.